 Mill Hill: East Macon Arts Village is a neighborhood revitalization effort that seeks to develop an artist village in the historic East Macon neighborhood, Fort Hawkins, in order to address blight and foster economic opportunity.
 The effort is a partnership between neighborhood residents, Macon Arts Alliance, the Macon-Bibb County Urban Development Authority, and many community stakeholders.
-Funded by a $134,370 National Endowment for the Arts’ Our Town Program grant with matching funds from the John S. & James L. Knight Foundation, the Mill Hill project seeks to address the challenges of blight and lack of economic opportunity in the neighborhood known as the “Birthplace of Macon” using a three phase process:
+Originally funded by a $134,370 National Endowment for the Arts’ Our Town Program grant with matching funds from the John S. & James L. Knight Foundation, project partners have raised well over $4 million to reinvigorate this crucial part of our community.
+The Mill Hill project seeks to address the challenges of blight and lack of economic opportunity in the neighborhood known as the “Birthplace of Macon” using a three phase process:

 Phase 1: Restoration of the 1920’s Bibb Mill No.1 Auditorium as a Community Arts Center

-The nearly 7,000 square foot auditorium was in danger of demolition by neglect when Macon Arts began stabilization efforts.
+The 7,000 square foot auditorium was in danger of demolition by neglect when Macon Arts began stabilization efforts.
 Thanks to funding from both Macon-Bibb County’s blight fund, the Urban Development Authority, and a generous private donor, the $1.6 million rehab was completed in early spring of 2018.
 The Mill Hill Community Arts Center features performance and practice spaces, artist work and gallery spaces, as well as tools and technology any creative can use.
-The center serves as a hub for creative activities in the neighborhood with both free and paid creative classes and workshops going on now.
+The Center serves as a hub for creative activities in the neighborhood with both free and paid creative classes and workshops going on now as well as a venue for group and organizational meeting and private events.

 Phase 2: Targeted Restoration of Historic Mill Cottages for Rehabilitation and sale to Artists

 There are currently 14 parcels along Schell Avenue and Hydrolia Street, in what has been dubbed the Village Block, that are slated for rehab and sale.
 These 14 homes will make up the artist village in which artists will live, work, and take full advantage of the adjacent Mill Hill Community Arts Center.
 Again, thanks to a partnership with the Urban Development Authority, homes in the Village Block are being rehabbed to fit the affordability standards of the neighborhood with special incentives offered to artists looking to purchase a new home.
-To date, multiple homes in the Village have been rehabbed with sales to begin in 2019 along with major infrastructure improvements to the land surrounding the homes.
+To date, 7 homes in the Village have been rehabbed and are available for sale along with major infrastructure improvements to the land surrounding the homes.

 Phase 3: Creation of an Asset Map and Cultural Master Plan for the Neighborhood